gitter-badger/Drone-1/README.md

 Drone AI development.
 Based on weather predictions.

-Some files are created for debugging
+Some files are created for debugging:
 - key.txt
 - data.json
 - error.log